Eomm/blog-posts/posts/bonus-log-controller.md

 npm install fastify-log-controller
 ```

-Create a new file `example.js` and add the following scaffold:
+Create a new file, `example.js`, and add the following scaffold:

 ```js
 async function example () {